 Through using these basic actions they can begin feeding in concert with their mother, they can begin to attune emotionally with their parents and other caregivers, and they can begin to resolve the world through developing their eyes.

-For instance, babies go through a period of fascination with their fingers and then their feet, they put these in their mouths as the mouth is the most neurological developed part of a baby at birth.
+For instance, babies go through a period of fascination with their fingers and then their feet, they put these in their mouths because the mouth is the most neurological developed part of a baby at birth.
 Through mapping with their mouth the baby begins to refine their own map of their body.

 As all this is happening, the meaning of the body is not simply physiological or structural, emotion is embodied, joy is expressed in nursing, in a smile, in a the posture of the eye muscles, negative emotions are expressed in arching backs, tensed fists, and scrunched up facial muscles.
 Our primal expression of emotion is inherently coupled with motor outputs.